IT21314742/Maths-quiz-challange/README.md

 # Maths Quiz Challenge

 ## Overview
  an interactive and educational Python project designed to test and improve your mathematical skills.
+This project presents users with a series of math questions ranging from basic arithmetic to more challenging problems, offering a fun and engaging way to sharpen their math abilities.
 ## Features
 - Multiple difficulty levels
 - Randomized math questions